kzsoftworks/kztemplate-barry/README.md

 First, we have to be logged in to an Auth0 account

-Now we have to go to Application (on the left pannel, Create Application), select `Regular Web Applications` and finally `Next.js`
+Now we have to go to Application (on the left pannel), Create Application, select `Regular Web Applications` and finally `Next.js`

 Go the `Settings` tab.